makesites/appmedia/readme.md

 appmedia.icon("path/to/source/icon");

 appmedia.splash("path/to/source/image");
 ```
-It will output the new image assets in a folder "./img" relative to the location of the source image.
+Both ```icon``` and ```splash``` will output the new image assets in a folder "./img", relative to the location of the source image.

+Note that it's best if the source images have a significantly better resolution than the copies produced - ex: source icon ~2k, source splash ~4k.

 ## Output sizes

-The sizes generated are an aggregated set after researching into the official documentation of device manufacturers.
+The image sizes generated are an aggregated set after researching into the official documentation of device manufacturers.
 Although only a subset of these assets are used by any given device, we must generate all of them to cover different cases.

 ### Icons

-These are square images of a set number of pixels:
+These are square images (in pixels):

 ```
 16, 30, 32, 48, 57, 60, 64, 72, 114, 128, 144, 512, 1024